bemxio/nfc-debug-reader/README.md

 ## Usage
 ### Online
-You can use the website at [nfc.bemxio.xyz](https://nfc.bemxio.xyz), if you just want to test it out.
+~~You can use the website at [nfc.bemxio.xyz](https://nfc.bemxio.xyz), if you just want to test it out.~~ For now, you need to run it locally, however maybe in the future, I will make it go back online at the subdomain.

 ### Locally
 If you want to run it locally though, you will need a web server.